Chronology 2016 - 2020

 Launch of Micromarkets pilot project to test and define future DTT interactive applications.

 Launch of multi-platform (Internet, TV, mobile phones) game Espai8 on the youth portal 3xl.net.
 In just a few months it became a media hit, with 23,000 active players and around 500 messages sent in daily to the forums created to this end.

 TVC Multimedia’s Automatic TV adopted in France and Portugal.

-In-depth re-structuring of TVC management systems for program production, acquisitions and rights control, and transmission and continuity.
+In-depth re-structuring of TV3 management systems for program production, acquisitions and rights control, and transmission and continuity.